Day twenty-nine. The brochure stops here. The actual life starts here.

 One‑time fee.
 Paid once, used for as long as you need it.
 No subscription.
 No upsell.
 No chasing.

 No subscription.
 No account.
 No login.
+No cookies.
+The unlock lives in your browser.
 The unlock lives in your browser.
 Family pages, crisis routes, and the full encyclopedia are always free.

 If you have not yet been to rehab and are deciding whether to go, where to go, or whether outpatient is right — that is sober.guide.
 If today is the day you have started again, or you can feel it coming, that is relapse.guide.
 Same person, three doors, forty‑nine pounds once.